Emman77240/isItValentine/README.md

-# isItValentine
+## Is it Valentine's day?
 A simple Django app that checks if current day is Valentine's day

-## To create app
+### To create app
 Run : django-admin startproject PROJECT_NAME

-## To create new app from newly created django project directory
+### To create new app from newly created django project directory
 Run: python manage.py startapp APP_NAME

-## Edit settings.py file of django project to include newly created app
+### Edit settings.py file of django project to include newly created app
 INSTALLED_APPS = [
     'checkvalentine',
     ...
 ]

-## Register the url path of the newly created app in the urls.py file of the django project
+### Register the url path of the newly created app in the urls.py file of the django project
 urlpatterns = [
     ...
     path('isitvalentine/', include('checkvalentine.urls'))